-The latest evolution of the patented Silicon on Insulator (SOI) technology enables the piezoresistive sensing elements to be dielectrically isolated from, while being molecularly attached to a silicon diaphragm (Fig. 2).
+The latest evolution of the patented Silicon on Insulator (SOI) Technology enables the piezoresistive sensing elements to be dielectrically isolated from, while being molecularly attached to, a silicon diaphragm (Figure 2).

 The process for fabricating the composite dielectrically isolated SOI sensor structure requires the use of two separate wafers.
-The first "Pattern" wafer is specifically selected to performance optimize the piezoresistive characteristics of the sensor chip, while the second "Substrate" wafer is specifically selected to optimize the capabilities of micromachining the sensing diaphragm.
+The first Pattern wafer is specifically selected to optimize the piezoresistive performance characteristics of the sensor chip, while the second Substrate wafer is specifically selected to optimize the micromachining capabilities of the sensing diaphragm.
 A layer of high quality thermally grown oxide is then grown on the surface of the substrate, while the piezoresistive patterns are introduced into the pattern wafer.
-The piezoresistive patterns are diffused to the highest concentration level (solid solubility) in order to achieve the most stable, long-term electrical performance characteristics of the sensing network.
-Once the pattern and the substrate wafers are appropriately processed, the two wafers are fusion bonded together using a specifically developed and patented diffusion enhanced fusion bonding technique [2].
-The resulting molecular bond between the two wafers is as strong as silicon itself, and since both the sensing elements and the diaphragm are comprised of the same Si material, there is no thermal mismatch between the two, thus resulting in very stable-accurate performance characteristics with temperature.
-The presence of dielectric isolation enables the sensor to function at very high temperatures without any current leakage effects associated with the p-n junction type devices.
+The piezoresistive patterns are diffused to the highest level (solid solubility) in order to achieve the most stable, long-term electrical performance characteristics of the sensing network.
+Once the pattern and the substrate wafers are appropriately processed, the two wafers are fusion bonded together using a specifically developed and patented diffusion enhanced fusion technique [2].
+The resulting molecular bond between the two wafers is as strong as silicon itself, and since mismatch between the two, thus resulting in very stable-accurate performance characteristics with temperature.
+The presence of dielectric isolation enables the sensor to function at very high temperatures without any leakage effects associated with the p-n junction type devices.
 Since the device is capable of operating at high temperatures, a high temperature metallization scheme is introduced to enable the device to interface with the header at these high temperatures as well.